enso-org/enso/docs/distribution/distribution.md

 ### Portable Enso Distribution Layout

-All files in the directory structure, except for configuration, can be safely removed and the launcher will re-download them if needed.
+All files in the directory structure, except for the configuration, can be safely removed, and the launcher will re-download them if needed.

 The directory structure is as follows: